DigitalSlideArchive/HistomicsTK/docs/installation.rst

 Installation
 ============

-HistomicsTK can be used in two ways:

-1. **As a pure python toolkit**: This is intended to enable algorithm researchers to use and/or extend the analytics functionality within HistomicsTK in Python.

-2. **As a server-side Girder plugin for web-based analysis**: This is intended to allow pathologists/biologists to apply analysis modules/pipelines containerized in HistomicsTK's docker plugins on data over the web.
-Girder_ is a Python-based framework (under active development by Kitware_) for building web-applications that store, aggregate, and process scientific data.
-   It is built on CherryPy_ and provides functionality for authentication, access control, customizable metadata association, easy upload/download of data, an abstraction layer that exposes data on multiple backends (e.g. Native file system, Amazon S3, MongoDB GridFS) through a uniform RESTful API, and most importantly an extensible plugin framework for server-side analytics.
-To inherit all these capabilities, HistomicsTK is being developed to act as a Girder plugin in addition to its use as a pure Python toolkit.

-Here, we describe how to install HistomicsTK for both these scenarios
+As mentioned in the :doc:`index`, HistomicsTK can be used both as a pure Python toolkit for algorithm development and as server-side Girder_ plugin for web-based analysis.
+Here, we describe how to install HistomicsTK for both these scenarios.

 Installing HistomicsTK as a Python toolkit
 ------------------------------------------